RexAgarwal/Springwood_code_test/README.md

 ## How to Run the Application
 -> Install Python 3 on your system.
+Windows: Tkinter is usually included with the default Python installation,if it throws an error you need to reinstall Python and make sure to select the option to install Tcl/Tk and IDLE during the installation process.
+linux: sudo apt-get install python3-tk
 Install the required dependencies by running the command: pip3 install -r requirements.txt.
 Run the application: python3 app.py.